 Blood films are useful for the diagnosis of:

 Some diseases require bone marrow aspiration (eg, leishmaniasis).
 However, development of sensitive monoclonal antibody techniques has made diagnosis on a peripheral blood film more of a dying art.
-The notable exception to this is in the diagnosis of malaria, where a peripheral smear study remains the gold standard.
+The notable exception to this is in the diagnosis of malaria, where a peripheral blood smear study remains the gold standard.